-The Access Point's port are located on the back of the device.
-The Access Point can be placed in three different positions.
-It can be either stackable, standalone, or wall-mount.
+The Access Point's antennas are located on the back of the device.
+The Access Point can be placed on a desktop or wall-mounted.
+When placed on a desktop, the Access Point can be stacked with other Linksys Business Series products.